bvth/hsl-live/README.md

 - View all HSL public transport routes
 - Filter routes by type (Bus, Tram, Rail, Subway, Ferry) and route number
-- Track vehicles in real-time on an interactive map
+- Track vehicles in real-time on an interactive map (WIP)
-- See detailed route information
+- See updates, alerts and cancellations for routes (WIP)

 Link to the live application: [HSL Live Transit App](https://hsl-live-yv8n.vercel.app/)